 The barrel contains one reservoir of ink for both tips so there is no color match concern.
 Both tips provide versatility and the opportunity to use them for coloring, artwork, lettering, illustration, etc.

 Used as just markers for coloring, they are great!
 The colors are vibrant and lay down smoothly.
 Layering colors either wet into wet or wet into dry isn’t a problem and they do blend satisfactorily using colors of the same family when used without water as well.

 Used with water and a brush and watercolor paper, they behave like traditional watercolors.
 Beautiful washes can be created in the typical way of wetting the paper first and then applying a brush loaded with color from the marker tip directly on the wet area producing awesome watercolor effects.
 Either a traditional watercolor brush or a self-contained water brush can be used with ease.

 The colors dissolve fast and easily with water and can be moved around for the desired effect.
 Blending is therefore easily achieved with these brush pens.
 They can be used basically any way you would use watercolor paints.
 The only difference is the color is in a marker not a tube.

-Tombow Dual Brush Pens come in sets of 6, 9,10 (with many themed color collections), 20, 96 or 108.
+Tombow Dual Brush Pens, click here to purchase in sets of 6, 9,10 (with many themed color collections), 20, 96 or 108.
 They are also available in individual colors for easy replacement.
-My only complaint is that there seems to be no standard 48 or 72 option that I found.
+Also, there are several “themed” sets such as the one pictured above, a landscape set, tropical, floral, gray scale and many more.
+My only complaint is that there seems to be no standard 48 or 72 set option that I found.
 The price point is not cheap but it is not overly pricey either.

 Also if you are concerned about fumes or toxicity, no worries!
 These pens are odorless (love that about them!), non-toxic and acid free.